 Sub-phase Scope Status Residuals Plant Facility Plan/EIR The design and construction of improvements to the plant utilities infrastructure (electric, water, sanitary, and drainage) may be necessary.
 This CIP project will address issues and/or recommendations identified during the initial study.
-Future Residuals Plant Upgrades - Phase 1 Design & Construction (initial phases to repaint sludge storage tanks and silos; mechanical and electrical improvements) Select a consultant to design and oversee implementation of the first round of needed equipment replacements to coincide with the end of the operations contract.
-The total is estimated at \$2M for the design/ESDC and \$7M for various construction sub-phases, for the duration of 5 years.
-Design is currently scheduled to begin in FY19, for any projects requiring design by MWRA.
-Funding of \$2.7M is allocated in the FY18 CIP to begin the first projects needed in the 5 year extension period (repainting the sludge storage tanks and pellet storage silos; mechanical improvements; and electrical improvements) as agreed to by MWRA and NEFCO.
-The remaining \$4.3M for other planned construction projects is allocated to FY18- 21.
-Active and Future Residuals Phase 2 Design and Construction Sub-phase change made in FY14, to broaden the scope and provide more flexibility in completing the work required.
-For selection of a consultant to design and oversee implementation of a second round of equipment replacements funded at \$15M for design/ESDC and \$75M for various unspecified construction phases.
+Future Residuals Plant Upgrades - Phase 1 Design & Construction (includes initial phases to repaint sludge storage tanks and silos; mechanical and electrical improvements as part of the \$7M commitment to NEFCo) The \$7M construction project included in the NEFCo agreement is under Construction Phase 1, as part of the 5-year NEFCo extension.
+Funding of \$5.4M is allocated in the Proposed FY19 CIP to begin the first 3 projects identified to date (repainting the sludge storage tanks and pellet storage silos; mechanical improvements; and electrical improvements) as agreed to by MWRA and NEFCO.
+The remaining \$1.59M for other planned construction projects is allocated to FY19- 20.
+The \$2M Design phase is rescheduled to FY21, to begin designs needed after the current contract extension ends.
+This will be coupled with the Phase 2 Design and Construction projects.
+Active and Future Residuals Phase 2 Design and Construction For selection of a consultant to design and oversee implementation of a second round of equipment replacements funded at \$15M for design/ESDC and \$75M for various unspecified construction phases.
 Following approval of the five year extension with NEFCO, phase 2 design work has been moved out to begin in FY22; first construction project in FY23.
-Future Residuals Pellet Conveyance Piping Relocation Build a separate support system to relocate the pipes that convey pellets to the "high silo system" that are currently attached to the wall of a building that the MWRA does not own.
+Future Residuals Pellet Conveyance Piping Relocation Build a separate support system to relocate the pipes (that convey pellets to the "high silo system") that are currently attached to the wall of a building that the MWRA does not own.
 This project is to build a separate pipe support system and relocate these pipes, starting in FY18.
 Future

-Total Budget FY17 FY18 FY14-18 FY19-23 Beyond FY23 \$103,832 \$832 \$103,000 \$0 \$2,851 \$2,958 \$13,565 \$86,583
+Total Budget Payments thru FY17 Remaining Balance FY18 FY14-18 FY19 FY19-23 Beyond FY23 \$103,832 \$832 \$103,000 \$2,069 \$2,176 \$3,987 \$9,987 \$90,945